 We choose to stay 10km outside of the Addo Elephant National Park at a place called Addo Wildlife which is roughly £95 per night for a private chalet with breakfast included.
-Addo Wildlife is in a fantastic location and offers adorable safari style lodge chalets, there are also free roaming antelope in the grounds outside as well.
+Addo Wildlife is in a fantastic location and offers adorable safari-style lodge chalets, there are also free-roaming antelope in the grounds outside as well.
 Aside from the accommodation, there is also an onsite bar and restaurant, however, I will say I found the food they offered very limited if you are vegetarian or vegan.
-If you are looking for safe, convenient and comfortable accommodation near the Addo Park then I really recommend Addo Wildlife.
+If you are looking for a safe, convenient and comfortable accommodation near the Addo Park then I really recommend Addo Wildlife.

 If you are looking to stay inside the grounds of the Addo Elephant National Park there are various options as well.
 If you are looking for a luxury safari lodge stay then the River Bend Lodge comes highly recommended or if you are looking for more budget options the South Africa National Parks website offers a list of different options from camping sites to chalets.